A selfless player willing to fill any role he’s been asked to, Matthias Ginter has become a defensive leader for Borussia Mönchengladbach and Germany.

 “He’s improved defensively too.
 He has a certain calmness about him, which is what makes him so solid, reliable and dependable.
 I’m particularly happy that he was able to score such a beautiful goal today.”

-A DFB Cup winner with Dortmund in 2016/17, Ginter is now in his third season with Gladbach.
-He had five league goals in his first year with the club, and then helped the Foals to a fifth-place finish last term.
-Early in the current campaign, he played a key role in lifting them to the top of the standings.
+A DFB Cup winner with Dortmund in 2016/17, Ginter is heading into his fourth season with Gladbach.
+He had five league goals in his first year with the club, and then helped the Foals to a fifth-place finish in his second campaign.
+Last term, he played a key role in getting Gladbach back into the Champions League, missing just three games due to injury but starting the other 31.

 Along with Bayern goalkeeper Manuel Neuer and Real Madrid midfielder Kroos, Ginter is one of only three players from the 2014 World Cup winning squad who are still involved with Germany today.